 The Township Act of 1798 established the first township form of municipal government in the state.
 The latest revision of the township form of government was instituted in 1990 under the Township Act of 1989.
-The latest revision of the township Act of 1989.
-The latest revision of the township Act of 1989.
-The latest revision of the township has the "full power to exercise all powers of local government in such manner as its committee may determine.
-The latest latest
+Each township has the "full power to exercise all powers of local government in such manner as its committee may determine."
+Although a township may change its name, any name change for the township does not affect the township's boundaries nor does it affect any "suit, proceeding or instrument" of which the township is a part.
+All townships have the "full power to sue and be sued" and may also adopt a corporate seal.